bgrant14/ce-lesson-and-asst-00e-engineering-ethics/README.md

 4. __Code of Ethics__
    1. _Respect everyone's right to privacy._
    2. _Take the safety of everyone into account._
-   3. _Conider the implications of your actions before you take them._
+   3. _Consider the implications of your actions before you take them._
    4. _Be honest with yourself and others._